sicilian food: cheap, easy and delicious

 The sea plays a large part in Sicilian food.
 Fish is plenty, as is other seafood, from mussels to sea urchins.

 The freshness of the ingredients is essential in all cooking.
 In Sicily, cooking starts with a trip to the market.
-Sicilians buy the supplies the same day they do the cooking.
+The custom is to buy the supplies the same day they do the cooking.

 Sicilian Food Products